Ruebennase/EventStoreML/Exploration-of-digital-thread-events.md

 # Digital Thread Modeling Events — EventStoreML Inspiration

-This document presents a concise yet comprehensive taxonomy of **Digital Thread events** suitable for EventStoreML-based modeling.
+This document presents a concise yet comprehensive taxonomy of **Digital Thread events** suitable for EventStoreML-based recording.
-Like the ArchiMate exploration, this is just an experimental **conceptual catalog** of lifecycle-spanning event types
+Like the ArchiMate exploration, this is just an experimental **conceptual catalog** of lifecycle-spanning event types.

 The goal:
 Capture the full flow of a product from **concept → design → manufacturing → operation → service → retirement**, enabling full traceability, time-travel, variant tracking, and dependency analysis.